Finding Aid to the Papers of Paul A. Vanden Bout, 1958-2016

 Very Long Baseline Array (VLBA) Series: This series includes materials gathered by Paul A. Vanden Bout between October 1983 and January 1984 when he served as chair of the Advisory Committee on Site Selection for the Operations Center of NRAO's Very Long Baseline Array.
 The Committee met on 14 November and on 12 December 1983, and heard presentations from proponents of Charlottesville VA, Tucson AZ, and Socorro or Albuquerque NM.
 Materials include Committee correspondence, notes on presentations to the Committee, letters from university administrators, politicians, and members of the astronomical community, information packets on the three locations under consideration, and the final report of the Committee.
 At the time he chaired the Committee, Dr. Vanden Bout was a member of the astronomy faculty at the University of Texas, Austin.
 Size: 0.5 linear feet.
 Related materials: Other materials on the VLBA may be found in the Records of the National Radio Astronomy Observatory, the Papers of Marshall Cohen, the Papers of Kenneth I. Kellermann, and the Papers of A. Richard Thompson.

 This series includes notes, correspondence, reports, meeting proceedings and minutes, personal journal records, and other materials related to the design, development, and construction of ALMA.
 Material is dated 1982-2013.
 Vanden Bout's original folder titles have been retained.
 Size: 5.0 linear feet.
 Click here for a listing of folders.
-Related materials: See also ALMA materials in the Records of the National Radio Astronomy Observatory, the Papers of Robert L. Brown, the Papers of Mark A. Gordon, the Biweekly/Monthly Calendar of the ALMA Project at NRAO, and the ALMA Memo Series.
+Related materials: See also ALMA materials in the Records of the National Radio Astronomy Observatory, the Papers of Robert L. Brown, the Papers of Robert L. Dickman, the Papers of Mark A. Gordon, the Biweekly/Monthly Calendar of the ALMA Project at NRAO, and the ALMA Memo Series.
 Researchers should note that material relevant to the ALMA is included with materials on the MMA and vice versa, both in these papers and in other collections.